AI & Yoga: Simple Tips And Tricks For Yoga Teachers

 Here's a great list of 22 yoga lineages.

 It is a common misconception that when you do a yoga teacher training that you will be spending hours and hours a day doing yoga classes.
 If you find a training that touts most of the day spent in practice, take a moment to pause and inquire what other topics are covered and what the balance of practice, lecture, workshop, and self-study will be.
+Remember, there are eight limbs of yoga – you should make sure to practice and learn about them all.

 No more than a third of your training should be taking classes, and it is important that these classes are not just about the poses, but also incorporate pranayama and meditation as well.
 Remember, you are here to learn how to be a yoga teacher, not just take a lot of yoga classes.

-Yoga teacher trainings should be led by experienced and reputable teachers that have a lot of knowledge not only in the practice, but also have extensive experience teaching yoga and have a passion for teaching teachers.
+Yoga teacher trainings should be led by experienced and reputable teachers who have a lot of knowledge not only in the practice, but also have extensive experience teaching yoga and have a passion for teaching teachers.
 You should have at least one E-RYT 500, YACEP as the lead trainer.
-Also look for other teachers that have at least an E-RYT 200, or RYT-500 level indicating that they have completed a 500-hour training, or have completed a 200-hour training and have had a minimum of 1,000 hours teaching.
+Also look for other teachers that have at least an E-RYT 200, or RYT-500 level, indicating that they have completed a 500-hour training, or have completed a 200-hour training and have had a minimum of 1,000 hours teaching.

 Have you ever been to a training, or a workshop and you were so inspired during the course, but then when you got home you felt like you had forgotten a lot about what you did during the day?
 It happens in YTT as well, and one element that many forget to ask about is the course manual.
 First, your course should absolutely have a manual.
 Second, this manual should be comprehensive and be filled with training aids, guides, and tools to help you during your training and after you have graduated the course.
-This will ensure that you still have access to what was covered in the training even after you have completed the 200-hours.
+This will ensure that you still have access to what was covered in the training even after you have completed the 200 hours.

 You can reasonably expect to spend between $2,200-3,500 for a 200-hour training and a bit more for a 500-hour training.
 Although price shouldn’t be the only factor when you are choosing your training it is important that you know generally what a training like this should cost, and if it seems that the tuition is way off the mark take time to inquire as to why it is so different.